César Medina (Panamanian footballer)

-César Augusto Medina Mejía (born 10 April 1980) was a Panamanian footballer who played as a forward with Alianza for over a decade, from 2012 until 2024.
-He also played one match for the Panamana national team in 2007.
+César Augusto Medina Mejía (born 10 April 1981) is a Panamanian footballer who played as a forward with Alianza for over a decade, from 2012 until 2024.
+He also played one match for the Panama national team in 2007.

 Early life

-César Medina was born in Pacora on 10 April 1980, as the son of Rigoberto Medina and Ana Raquel Mejía, a working-class, humble family, earning the nickname "Bombo" because he was chubby as a child.
+César Medina was born in Pacora on 10 April 1981, as the son of Rigoberto Medina and Ana Raquel Mejía, a working-class, humble family, earning the nickname "Bombo" because he was chubby as a child.

 Club career

 Following a good performance in a showcasing friendly held in Pacora, Professor Gustavo Ávila brought Medina to Dinamo, a local team, where he initially struggled to practice, but soon got himself together with the help of his parents.
 He made his debut for the first team at Candela Gil on 28 December 1995, aged 15.
 Ten years later, in 2005, he made his debut for Alianza, scoring two goals against Plaza Amador, and in his fourth appearance, he scored a four-goal haul in a 6–2 win over Atlético Veraguense.

 Having spent all my years playing here, when I step onto this pitch I give everything for this team, even if it's a small team like people say, but hey, you have to keep going.